JayXT/SwitchShadowingMode/README.md

 ## EN

 A simple GNU/Linux shell script to redirect in real-time microphone input to headphones and thus hear both your voice and system audio at the same time.
-This is especially useful for monitoring your continuous shadowing of language parent during pronunciation training on [Refold Stage 3B](https://t.me/RefoldUA/184) or later.
+This is especially useful for monitoring your continuous shadowing of a language parent during pronunciation training on [Refold Stage 3B](https://t.me/RefoldUA/184) or later.

 ### Dependencies
 - PipeWire + WirePlumber